-Barbara Blaine, SNAP President & Founder
+Barbara Blaine, Former SNAP President & Founder

 Blaine was born in Toledo, Ohio, where she was repeatedly molested by a Catholic priest at the parish she attended.
 Because of the shame and trauma, several years passed before she was able to tell anyone.
-By that time, it was too late to file criminal charges.
+By that time, it was too late to file criminal or civil charges.
 Church officials refused to restrict the priest’s access to children or take action against him for several more years, despite other victims coming forward.

 In 2002, Ms. Magazine chose Blaine as one of its “women of the year” for her work on behalf of clergy sexual abuse victims.
 In bestowing the award, the magazine noted that Blaine founded her organization “14 years before the issue became a front-page story.”
 By empowering survivors to tell their stories publicly, Blaine has been a catalyst in lifting the climate of secrecy that enables clergy predators to thrive.

-Barbara Blaine is founder and president of SNAP, Survivors Network of those Abused by Priests.
+Barbara Blaine is founder and former president of SNAP, Survivors Network of those Abused by Priests.
 Since 1988, Blaine has reached out to help survivors, expose wrongdoers and prevent clergy sex crimes and cover ups.
 Previously Blaine worked as a volunteer high school teacher in Jamaica and assisted street-children to locate family members, ran a shelter for homeless families in Chicago and then represented abused and neglected children in juvenile court.
 Blaine holds graduate degrees in Law, Social Work and Theology.
 Blaine works tirelessly to protect the innocence and safety of children and to help survivors and their loved-ones find healing, information and support.
 She is married and lives in Chicago.